-- an order authorizing payment via four monthly installments - an order allowing him/her/them to proceed in forma pauperis (this waives the filing fee requirement) - 5.
+- an order authorizing payment via four monthly installments - an order allowing him/her/them to proceed in forma pauperis (this waives the filing fee requirement for Chapter 7, unable to waive fees for Chapter 13) (Offical Form 103b) - 5.
 After filing, the debtor must timely file proof of completion of a financial management class from an approved agency in order to be eligible for a discharge.